 Offset Printing vs. Digital Printing: When to Use – the Pros & Cons

 When it comes to deciding on which commercial printing process to use, most designers are torn between using digital or offset printing.
-While every design project is unique, it is paramount to understand each method, as well as the pros and cons, in order to make an educated decision.
+While every design project is unique, it is paramount to understand the difference between offset printing and digital printing as well as the pros and cons, to make an educated decision.

 Here is an in-depth look at the two printing methods.

 Offset or conventional printing is the oldest printing method and has been around for more than a century.
 Robert Barclay first employed it in 1875 when he patented the first rotary offset lithographic printing press.

 It involves a mechanical process by which the design image is initially burnt onto an aluminum plate and then transferred onto a rubber “blanket” and finally onto the printing surface.
 When used together with the lithographic process that involves the repulsion of oil and water, the offset method employs a planographic image carrier on which the image to be printed gets ink from rollers while the non-printing area draws a film of water, keeping the non-printing areas ink-free.

 This method of printing is commonly used in high volume commercial printing such as printing newspapers, magazines, and books because it provides accurate color control, variation, crisp, and professional looking printing.